matwithers/esphome-lvgl-panel/README.md

 ## Credits

 Massive thanks to **agillis** for creating the original modular LVGL button framework.
+Weather icon designs by **Erik Flowers** (Weather Icons project).

-This project builds upon that foundation with hardware-specific refinement and a more opinionated UI direction.
+This project builds upon both foundations with hardware-specific refinement and a more opinionated UI direction.

 ---